 17. Responsive Version Is Not Present

-One of the biggest blunders ecommerce businesses do is to neglect the mobile commerce.
-According to research, majority of the people prefer shopping through mobile devices.
+One of the biggest blunders eCommerce businesses do is to neglect mobile commerce.
+According to research, the majority of people prefer shopping through mobile devices.
 And coming across a bad mobile site can give their expectations a blow and in turn prove a major failure for you.
 This will also make them drift towards the competitor’s website in search of their goals.

-Not having a mobile optimized ecommerce solution can be a dangerous mistake as the web traffic is more bent towards the mobile platform.
-As a matter of fact, Google lowers the ranking of the site which are not responsive.
+Not having a mobile-optimized eCommerce solution can be a dangerous mistake as the web traffic is more bent towards the mobile platform.
+As a matter of fact, Google lowers the ranking of the site which is not responsive.
 So, let the flow be on mobile too.

 18. Not Having Social Media In Scene